meg-gutshall/rxeactions/README.md

 ## Installation & Setup

 Fork the [rxeactions repo](https://github.com/meg-gutshall/rxeactions) and clone it down to your computer.
 In the terminal, `cd` to the rxeactions root folder.
 Run `bundle install` to load the required Ruby gems and dependencies.
 Then type in `rake db:migrate` to create a new database from the migration tables stored under `db/migrate`.
 Type `rake db:seed` if you'd like to pre-populate the app with seed data.
+Look in `db/seeds/1-users.rb` for login information to explore a pre-populated account.

 ## Usage